 For example, on Earth Day, the Oregon Zoo posted a video of an elephant swimming in a pool with a trending song, which had been applied to more that 4 million videos.
 TikTok users associate this song with emotional videos.

 By associating the emotive, trending song with the hashtag #EarthDay, Oregon Zoo created viral content that resonates with animal lovers and environmentalists far beyond the Portland, Oregon metropolitan area.

 The video received 4.7 million views, 861,000 likes and 2,561 comments.
 Not bad for a zoo in Oregon!

 2. Social Media Challenge

 Social media challenges are usually fun and get large volumes of people excited.
 If you’re struggling to find fundraising ideas online, try searching for the latest social media challenges to see if your nonprofit can participate.
-Challenges already have a large, eager audience and you might just get discovered and start trending!
+Challenges that already have a large, eager audience and you might just get discovered and start trending!

 Participating in social media trends and challenges exposes your nonprofit to audiences you may not reach through your usual fundraising channels.